sungaila/NewDarkGlobalServer/README.md

 2. Launch `NewDarkGlobalServer.exe`.
     - Default TCP port is `5199`
     - You can change that port with the command line argument `-port=YOURNUMBER`
-    - IPv4 is the only supported protocol
+    - Note: IPv4 is the only supported protocol (IPv6 is not)
 3. Make sure all your clients have updated their `dark_net.cfg` file with your name and port.

 ## Command-line options